-In the view of Macarthur's Headmaster and School Council, professional learning is crucial to the development and growth of all teachers and their learning.
+In the view of Macarthur's Headmaster and School Council, professional learning is extremely important to the development and growth of all teachers and their learning.
+It is crucial teachers are modelling learning to students and keeping up to date with current research.
 Research demonstrates that quality teaching is the single biggest influence on educational outcomes.